 So there’s a whole planning element around that in seeing, okay, so let’s identify who these people are.
 Let’s identify their pain points and how does whatever we’re going to do, so our event in this case, help them solve their pain points?
 And in an ideal world, if this is an event, get them to come to your event.
 And then the ideal thing would be to get them to hire you for your services after the event.

-So it’s really key to come up with a really good idea, and also identify who the market is, because you come up with an idea but if it’s not stratified around a set of people and what problems you can solve for them, then it’s going to fall flat on its face.
+It’s really key to come up with a really good idea, and also identify who the market is, because you come up with an idea but if it’s not stratified around a set of people and what problems you can solve for them, then it’s going to fall flat on its face.

 Martin: So in terms of those sections, is there a bit of a pattern then to the ordering and sequencing and how many slots you would allocate to each of them?